 - Stopping participation in activities you used to enjoy because of your use

 - Spending a great deal of time getting, using, or recovering from alcohol or another drug

 Hokie Wellness provides free tobacco cessation services for students.
 We also provide reduced prices on nicotine replacement products for those interested.
-To schedule an appointment, contact us at Healthed@vt.edu or visit our Program Request Page.
+To schedule an appointment, contact us at Healthed@vt.edu or call (540) 231-1874.